Makeshift Feelgood

 Makeshift Feelgood is the second album by English electronic dance music group X-Press 2.
-It features Tim DeLaughter from The Polyphonic Spree, Kurt Wagner from Lambchop, Anthony Roman from Radio 4, 1980s band Kissing the Pink, and, on the first single "Kill 100", Rob Harvey from English rock group The Music.
-The single reached #59 in the UK Singles Chart.
+It features guest performances by Tim DeLaughter from The Polyphonic Spree, Kurt Wagner from Lambchop, Anthony Roman from Radio 4, 1980s band Kissing the Pink, and, on the second single "Kill 100", Rob Harvey from English rock group The Music.
+"Kill 100" reached #59 in the UK Singles Chart.

+"Witchi Tai To" is a cover version of the 1969 Everything Is Everything song "Witchi-Tai-To" written by Jim Pepper.